dabeani/olsrd-status-plugin/INFO.md

 All backend data sources (ubnt-discover, OLSRd API, ARP, etc.) must be detected and used; fallback logic must work.
 If anything is missing, broken, or not shown in the UI, I must diagnose and fix it, including guiding you through system setup if needed.
-I must keep going until everything works and matches the reference, without asking what to do next.
+I must keep going until everything works and matches the reference, without asking what to do next. scripts like versions.sh or connections should be implemented into the sourcecode of the plugin and not in a separate script which leads to issues!

 important:
 the bmk-webstatus.py script is running usually on ubiquiti edgerouters, therefore it needs to be converted to a linux (busybox/alpine) container which is not related to ubiquiti. there need to be a autodetect funtionality which recognize if its ubiquiti edgerouter (for parameters), or if its a linux container.